 Igniting minds of 2888 students!!

-JA CWP is structured very clearly with appropriate tranistion from one topic to the other.
-The session is interactive, where queries are posted to the students at every instance, and answers are sought in a collective manner.
-Since the objective of the CWP program is to assist students in choosing right career path - (from a job's perspective) - based on their abilities, interests and expectations - the first step in the program is to understand from the students what they think "jobs" are all about.
+JA CWP is structured with clear, logical transitions from one theme to the next.
+The sessions are highly interactive: questions are put to students at every stage, and answers are drawn out collectively.
+Because the objective is to help students choose the right career path — grounded in their abilities, interests and expectations — the first step is to understand what students believe a "job" actually is.

-When a mail was sent by JA-Outreach asking for new volunteers I decided that it was time for me to contribute more than just money for social causes.
-I volunteered to be a part of the JA-Outreach team and attended the orientation @ ASV on June 19, 2010.
-During the orientation, volunteers were asked to nominate themselves as facilitators and or observers for the forthcoming sessions.
-There was an easy option to choose.. and that was to choose to be an observer for an event before starting to facilitate.
-Ooty looked like a good place to start observing :).
+When JA Outreach circulated a call for new volunteers, I decided it was time to contribute more than financial support to social causes.
+I signed up for the JA Outreach team and attended the orientation at ASV on 19 June 2010.
+During the orientation, volunteers were invited to nominate themselves as facilitators or observers for the upcoming sessions.
+The comfortable choice was to begin as an observer before taking on facilitation, and Ooty seemed like a good place to start.

 Skills, Education, Experience and Knowledge